SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Experiments

 \subsubsection{The generalization on semi-supervised multi-view oriented 3D object detection}

 We find that the multi-view oriented 3D objects are very similar to the objects from aerial scenes, as both of them have arbitrary orientations and are usually dense.
 In addition, the advanced multi-view oriented 3D object detection methods usually detect 3D objects by transforming the perspective from the camera view to the Bird's Eye View (BEV), similar to aerial scenes captured from a BEV.
 Thus, to further demonstrate the generalization of our method, we conduct experiments on the most convincing large-scale multi-view oriented 3D object detection dataset, i.e., nuScenes~\cite{caesar2020nuscenes}.
-As shown in Tab.~\ref{tab:nuscenes}, our method reports superior performance, consistently outperforming the supervised baseline and ARSL~\cite{liu2023ambiguity} by a large margin in terms of mAP and NDS metrics under both partially and fully labeled data settings.

-In addition, we provide some visualization to present the effectiveness of our method, as shown in Fig.~\ref{fig:vis_nuscenes}.
+As shown in Tab.~\ref{tab:nuscenes}, our method reports superior performance, outperforming the supervised baseline and ARSL~\cite{liu2023ambiguity} by a large margin in terms of mAP and NDS metrics under both partially and fully labeled data settings.
+We also provide detailed visualizations to present the effectiveness of our method, as presented in Fig.~\ref{fig:vis_nuscenes}.
 These quantitative and qualitative results prove SOOD++'s ability to be generalized to semi-supervised multi-view oriented 3D object detection.